Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Also, in spite of the joke about how they'll have to continue the movie with Danny Elfman after John Williams kicks it, Elfman doesn't conduct his scores.

-The Phineas And Ferb episode "Wizard of Odd" is a dream sequence inspired by the book The Wonderful Wizard of Oz — Candace is explicitly shown to be reading the book before the dream sequence occurs.
+The Phineas and Ferb episode "Wizard of Odd" is a dream sequence inspired by the book The Wonderful Wizard of Oz — Candace is explicitly shown to be reading the book before the dream sequence occurs.
 Except that it continually takes its cues from the MGM film, from the appearance of the characters, to a joke about the film-exclusive hourglass scene, to using the film version of the arrival in Oz as the basis of its equivalent segment — said scene is different in nearly every detail between the two versions.
+Justified in that she reads the book for all but 2 seconds before being interrupted.